rkrx/php-service-dispatcher/README.md

 ## Common usage using SQLite

 A simple service dispatcher for shell scripts.
-The intent is to run a php shell script every minute and let the script decide, what to run at what time...
+The intent is to run a php-cli script every minute and let the script decide, what to run at what time...

 ```PHP
 use Kir\Services\Cmd\Dispatcher\Dispatcher;